New Delegate information

 This WSLC website explains the services that the Council provides to its affiliated unions, their members, and to all working people in Washington state.
 The main areas of work are:

 Communications — Helping promote the causes and activities of the WSLC and its affiliates.
-This department consists of Communications Director David Groves and Digital Organizer Sarah Tucker.
-Make sure you check out the WSLC’s award-winning news services The Stand and subscribe (if you haven’t already).
+Interim Communications Director Sarah Tucker leads this department.
+Make sure you check out the WSLC’s award-winning news services The STAND and subscribe (if you haven’t already).

 Legislative Advocacy — The WSLC performs legislative education and advocacy for its affiliated unions.
 As with collective bargaining, by joining forces and speaking with a united voice on public policy issues affecting working families, labor has greater influence.
 This department includes Government Affairs Director Sybill Hyppolite, Legislative Director John Traynor, and Chief of Staff Joe Kendo.